forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 Next, set the post as published so that it will be included when the site is deployed.
 In the top-right corner turn _Draft_ to _OFF_.
 You'll see the _Save Draft_ button now only says _Save_.

 Click the _Save_ button to deploy your site.
 By default Forestry saves your changes back to your repository.
-You can [set up deployment](#deployment) to build and send your site to GitHub Pages, (S)FTP Servers, AWS S3 and [other hosting options](/docs/hosting/).

 **Additional resources:**